-Nominate yourself & submit your completed candidate support form before the deadline of Wednesday 11th March at 5pm.
+Nominate yourself before the deadline of 5th March 2025, midday.
 You can nominate yourself online at www.ucsu.org/elections.
-If you have any problems accessing the nomination form email studentsunion@chi.ac.uk
+If you have any problems accessing the online nomination process email studentsunion@chi.ac.uk

 To nominate yourself you will need: